-Strong leaders are the cornerstone of employee engagement and motivation.
-Building strong leaders takes a significant investment of time, energy, and commitment, but the rewards are huge and yield tangible results.
+Strong leaders are the cornerstone of employee engagement, motivation, and organizational performance.
+Building strong leaders takes a significant investment of time, energy, and commitment, but the rewards are huge.

 The Direct Supervisor is the Key